Lavanya347/Uber_DE_Project_Azure/README.md

-🚖 Uber Real-Time Data Engineering Pipeline (Azure + Databricks) 📌 Project Overview
+🚖 Uber Real-Time Data Engineering Pipeline on Azure
+📌 Project Overview

-This project demonstrates an end-to-end real-time data engineering pipeline built using Microsoft Azure services and Apache Spark.
+This project demonstrates an end-to-end Data Engineering pipeline on Microsoft Azure that processes both real-time streaming data and batch data to create an analytics-ready data model.

-The pipeline simulates an Uber-like ride booking platform, where ride events are generated, streamed, processed, and transformed into an analytical data model using Medallion Architecture (Bronze → Silver → Gold).
+The system simulates an Uber-like ride booking platform where ride events are streamed in real time, ingested into Azure services, processed using Azure Databricks (PySpark), and modeled using a Medallion Architecture (Bronze → Silver → Gold).

-The goal of this project is to showcase modern data engineering concepts such as:

-Real-time data streaming

-Batch + streaming hybrid pipelines

-Lakehouse architecture

-Slowly Changing Dimensions (SCD Type 2)

-Star schema data modeling

-Scalable cloud-based data processing

-This project is designed to demonstrate practical data engineering skills using Azure and Databricks.
+This project showcases real-world data engineering practices used in production systems such as streaming ingestion, scalable ETL pipelines, metadata-driven pipelines, and dimensional modeling.

-🏗️ Architecture
+🏗️ Architecture Overview

-The pipeline follows a modern lakehouse architecture.
+The pipeline follows a Lakehouse Architecture built using Azure services.

+Pipeline Flow

 Event Producer
-     │
-     ▼
+⬇
-Azure Event Hub
+Azure Event Hub (Streaming Ingestion)
-     │
-     ▼
+⬇
-Azure Data Lake Storage (Bronze Layer)
+Azure Data Lake Storage – Bronze Layer
-     │
-     ▼
+⬇
-Azure Databricks (Spark Structured Streaming)
+Azure Databricks (Streaming + Batch Processing)
-     │
-     ▼
+⬇
 Silver Layer (Cleaned & Enriched Data)
-     │
-     ▼
+⬇
-Gold Layer (Star Schema Tables)
+Gold Layer (Star Schema for Analytics)

 ⚙️ Tech Stack
 Programming